AlexandreFenyo/net-monitor/README.md

   Here is the lifecycle of this lifetime:

-  - the data set lifetime initial value is set at data set creating
+  - the data set lifetime initial value is set when the data set is created:

+    - when a probe adds a value to a data set with a name not already associated to an existing data set, the

 # Demo